 - mouth sores or swelling of the lining of the mouth, nose, eyes, throat, intestines, or vagina

-These are not all of the possible side effects of KeytrudaTM.
+These are not all of the possible side effects of Keytruda.
 Talk to your healthcare team for more information.
 For more information, ask your doctor or pharmacist.

-Call your provider and healthcare team at once if you experience any side effect that bothers you or that does not go away.
+Call your provider and healthcare team at once if you experience any side effects.

 Keytruda may cause serious side effects.
 A serious side effect is a side effect that can sometimes become life-threatening.
 They can happen anytime during treatment or even after your treatment has ended.

 - Lung problems (pneumonitis): shortness of breath, chest pain, new or worsening cough.

 - Intestinal problems (colitis) that can lead to tears or holes in your intestine: diarrhea or more bowel movements than usual, stools that are black, tarry, sticky, or have blood or mucus, severe stomach area (abdominal) pain or tenderness

 - Liver problems, including hepatitis: yellowing of your skin or the whites of your eyes; nausea or vomiting; pain on the right side of your stomach area (abdomen), dark urine, bleeding or bruising more easily than normal.

-- Hormone gland problems (especially the thyroid, pituitary, adrenal glands, and pancreas): rapid heartbeat; weight loss or weight gain; increased sweating; feeling more hungry or thirsty; urinating more often than usual; hair loss; feeling cold; constipation; your voice gets deeper; muscle aches; dizziness or fainting; headaches that will not go away or unusual headache.
+- Hormone gland problems (especially the thyroid, pituitary, adrenal glands, and pancreas): fatigue; rapid heartbeat; weight loss or weight gain; increased sweating; feeling more hungry or thirsty; urinating more often than usual; hair loss; feeling cold; constipation; your voice gets deeper; muscle aches; dizziness or fainting; headaches that will not go away or unusual headache.